 - You will be a member of School Student Research Society, enjoying a range of events (seminars by external distinguish speakers, annual poster competition, inter-school collaboration, social gathering and outing) organised by the Society to enrich your academic and social life experience.

-If you are interested in studying for a research degree either MPhil or PhD at Aston then it might interest you to look at some of the recent research conducted by current research students.
-Information about how to apply for a Research Degree at Aston can be found at the bottom of the page.
+If you are interested in studying for a research degree either MPhil or PhD at Aston then it might interest you to look at some of the recent research conducted by current research students; this can be found here.

 MSc By Research

 The MSc by Research is a one year research degree for students looking for a research programme, but who may not be ready or able to commit three years of study as with a traditional PhD programme, e.g:

 • people with work experience who only want to take one year out of industry (or two years part time) to complete a research degree;

 • exceptional BSc students who want to take their final year project work further.